Project overview

 Business Goals

-• Increase activation rate: currently 39% of new Paramount+ customers are not activating their accounts on the day of purchase..
+• Increase activation rate: currently only 39% of new Paramount+ customers activate their accounts on the day of purchase..

 • Onboarding new partners: an agnostic solution to be rolled out to other partners.